 Sanitize the exterior of any packages and parcels.

-Creating a Plan for Implementing Social Distancing Procedures.
-"Social distancing" is now a part of everyday life for most Americans.
-Even in places where strict social distancing measures are not mandated, such protocols such as decreasing density in public spaces, actively managing personnel schedules and regulating office traffic patterns should be considered.
-Below is a list of additional considerations when executing social distancing processes:
+Social Distancing Procedures.
+“Social distancing” is now a part of everyday life for most Americans.
+Even in places where strict social distancing measures are not mandated, decreasing density in public spaces, actively managing personnel schedules and regulating office traffic patterns should be considered.
+These simple, lower cost adjustments could go a long way in minimizing risk:

 Alternate employees’ schedules or stagger arrival and departure times.

-Enable business teams to negotiate their own “in-office” versus remote-work schedules to promote social distancing; ensure such plans are in compliance with your company’s protocols and procedures.
+Enable business teams to negotiate their own “in-office” versus remote-work schedules to promote social distancing.

 Rearrange office logistics to provide for at least six-feet in distance when socializing, including reducing the capacity of common spaces if necessary.